 Chardonnay aged without any oak makes a great pairing for oysters, fish, seafood, mushroom risotto, and many other dishes.

-What to look for in Chardonnay wine:
+What to Look for in Chardonnay Wine:

-Chardonnay is yellow, almost golden, especially if it spent time in oak barrels due to oxidation.
+Chardonnay is yellow, almost golden, especially if it has spent time in oak barrels due to oxidation.
 Unoaked Chardonnay is straw-colored with green hues.
 Unoaked Chardonnay is not dissimilar to other refreshing, light white wines, including Pinot Grigio and Muscadet.

 Chardonnay’s aroma depends on the climate in which the grapes grow.
 Cold-climate Chardonnay offers more apple and pear aromas, while warm-climate Chardonnay is all about tropical fruit scents.